 If your business is constantly shipping goods whether it’s national or international, it is imperative to understand the ins and outs of freight insurance.
 This way you are prepared if and when you need to use it due to possible damage or loss to your products.

 Federal Law requires truckload shipping companies to carry some sort of liability insurance.
-However, the liability insurance may not be enough to protect your shipment.
+However, liability insurance may not be enough to protect your shipment.
 Freight insurance covers against physical loss or damage to your products.

-Some logistics performance shipping companies offer door-to-door all risk insurance for shipments all over the world.
+Some logistics performance shipping companies offer door-to-door all-risk insurance for shipments all over the world.
 This type of insurance is known as “All Risk” coverage.

 There is no single standard form of freight insurance a carrier can go out and buy and be fully protected.
 There are a few coverage types that you need to know about when looking for additional freight insurance.

 Land Cargo Insurance – is freight insurance for land shipments that are for domestic transport only within the boundaries of one country.

 Marine Cargo Insurance – primarily covers sea and air shipments; however, there are some that will cover land transport as well.
 It does not limit this insurance to one nation, which makes it a good option for international shipments.

 Open Coverage – for businesses that ship regularly this is an option makes sense.
 It is marine insurance that covers multiple shipments made during the life of the policy.
 The insurer must give a detailed list of the type of goods and destinations in order to keep the policy.